chriscr2/Kakaoalan/README.md

 - Adjusted some parameters and production costs for the unique buildings and units.

 - Fixed crash issue.

+- Added ATLAS files in order to  make the icons appear on mobile.

 ## The Lyfoda Kakaoalan